Financial-Times/origami-website/_specification-v1/sass.md

 CSS/Sass has limited encapsulation, so strict adherence to namespacing rules is essential.

-CSS selectors **should** follow the [BEM](https://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) naming convention.
+CSS selectors **should** follow the <a href="https://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/" class="o-typography-link--external">BEM</a> naming convention.
 They **must** also be prefixed with the component name and written as hyphen separated, lowercase strings:
 - Good: `.o-thing--large`, `.o-thing__content`
 - Bad: `.largething`, `.oThingContent`